-Bottles of tea were steeping on the doorstep, warmed by the sun.
-Momentarily forgetting about the scarf, Lupin stepped out and put a nose to a bottle of licky root tea.
-“Yep, it’s ready” Lupin said, carrying the bottle inside.
+Momentarily forgetting about the search, Lupin stepped out to smell a bottle of licky root tea, nestled in the growing amassment of plants near the door.
+"Yep, it's ready," Lupin said, carrying the bottle back inside.
 The drink was syrupy and sweet.
 The dark circular roots of the plant, heavy with liquid, lay at the bottom of the bottle.
-Licky root was grown here in the village, Lupin walked to the base of Vol’s nape everyday to harvest it.
+Licky root was grown here, Lupin walked to the base of Vol's nape everyday to harvest it.
 Few plants could thrive up here, the altitude did not permit much, although shroos and small garden herbs were plentiful.

 "LOOK AT YOU!
 All dressed up and fancy-like!"

 Lupin spun right around to look at who was there.
 It was Rosmus, a friend and resident of Volare.
 Rosmus was taller and older than Lupin, with hair standing on end, higher than anyone in Volare.

 Lupin was looking more dapper than usual, dressed in traditional ceremonial wear.
 The ensemble consisted of a necklace of blue thread, hanging over a bare chest, with a patterned knee-long cloth wrapped around the waist superimposed with a woven isilk mat.
 "I spent all of last night looking for each piece.
 But I’m still missing a thing."